-Hand-cast in a durable blend of marble powder and museum-quality resin, the Library Lion bookends stand 7 inches tall.
-The base measures 4 x 7 inches and features a non-skid pad to protect your furniture. cyb12
+Material: Hand-cast in a durable blend of marble powder and museum-quality resin with a non-skid pad to protect furniture

 ADDITIONAL $15.00 SHIPPING FEE ADDED WHEN ORDER IS PROCESSED